emanmaali/IoTDeviceEvaluation/FeatureExtraction/README.md

 ## Requirements

-Ensure you have the following installed on your system:
+Ensure you have the following installed on your environment before running the scripts:
 - Python (>=3.7)
 - YAF (Yet Another Flowmeter)
 - Super Mediator